 Chinese Export Control Law

 The National People’s Congress (NPC) of China published the 2nd draft of Export Control Law around Christmas 2019 and invited public comments.
 Observers expect the law to be applied in 2020.
 The law introduces severe late penalties against violators and allows Beijing to retaliate against any discriminatory export controls targeted at China.
 I hope your Chinese language skills are robust enough to manage this.
-If not, look no further than the intelligent export management applications to adhere to these rules and avoid unnecessary costs.
+If not, look no further than E2open’s export compliance software to adhere to these rules and avoid unnecessary costs.

 Trading with Iran remains a no-go for most

 The recent announcement of the Iranian government that it will no longer observe specific commitments in the 2015 nuclear deal, known in short as JCPOA, can further undo the efforts undertaken by Europeans to provide trade opportunities with Iran for EU companies.
 For US companies, despite being a desirable and large market, it remains wholly closed due to restrictions and prohibitions imposed.

 Prediction Three: More trade agreements provide more savings opportunities